Back to all posts

 One of the biggest impacts on your budget is the type of piping you choose.
 While copper has been a traditional choice for years, modern materials like PEX offer a much more cost-effective alternative.
 PEX tubing typically costs between $0.50 and $1.50 per foot, whereas copper pipes can run from $3 to $8 per foot.
 For an average-sized house, choosing PEX over copper for your water lines could easily save you thousands of dollars.
 It’s a durable, flexible material that’s faster to install, which also helps reduce labor costs.
 Discussing material options with your plumber will ensure you get the best performance for your budget.

-Time Your Project Wisely
+How to Time Your Project for Better Rates

 The best time to save money on your plumbing is before the first wall is even framed.
 Finalizing your plumbing layout early in the design phase is crucial.
 Deciding exactly where every sink, toilet, shower, and appliance will go before construction begins helps you avoid expensive changes later on.
 Rerouting pipes after they’ve been installed is a costly and time-consuming process that can throw your entire project off schedule.
 A well-designed system from the start is an investment that adds value and comfort to your home, and it’s one of the most effective ways to manage your plumbing costs.

-Work Effectively with Your Plumber
+Partner with Your Plumber to Save Money

 Finding the right plumbing partner is essential for keeping your project on budget.
 It’s always a good idea to get multiple quotes—we recommend talking to at least three different plumbers to compare pricing and services.
 When you request an estimate, ask for a detailed, itemized breakdown so you can see exactly what you’re paying for.
 A trustworthy plumber will be transparent about costs and may even suggest ways to save, like offering discounts on parts.
 Building a good relationship with your contractor ensures clear communication and helps you work together to find the most cost-effective solutions for your new home.